It's Showtime (Philippine TV program): It's Showtime

 On January 28, 2012, Showtime aired a special subtitled "Thank you, Showtime" to commemorate the ending of its two-year competition format with an impartial farewell.
-The show resumed broadcast on February 6, 2012 under the rebranded It's Showtime name and airing on the 11:30 am to 2:30 pm timeslot, Mondays to Saturdays, replacing Happy Yipee Yehey!.
+ABS-CBN later released teasers featuring the 'I-T-S Mascots', as these mascots were a symbol of the new era of the show.
+These mascots later on, became the show's placeholder for the letters: I, T and S putting them above the now known logo.
+The show resumed broadcast on February 6, 2012, under the rebranded It's Showtime name and airing on the 11:30 am to 2:30 pm timeslot, Mondays to Saturdays, replacing Happy Yipee Yehey!, returning ABS-CBN's noontime slot's dominance by continuously occupying from the said date that was not seen since the end of the third and final 2010 iteration of Wowowee without Willie Revillame 1 year and 7 months earlier on July 30, 2010, as Pilipinas Win Na Win and the latter failed to reach Wowowee's popularity by having both low ratings, and following the 2010–2011 airing of Showtime on 12pm slot which worked.

 The show then added new hosts Jhong Hilario, Ryan Bang, Coleen Garcia and Eric Tai.
-Similarly, ABS-CBN's now defunct UHF channel Studio 23 (which later rebranded as ABS-CBN Sports and Action in January 2014) and CgeTV acquired simulcast rights during the first few months of its relaunch, while YouTube later added its own spinoff channel Showtime Online Universe in January 2018, alongside three digital programs And I Thank You, Hashtag Roadtrip and Donna What To Do.
+Similarly, ABS-CBN's UHF channel Studio 23 (which later rebranded as ABS-CBN Sports and Action in January 2014) which are now both defunct and CgeTV acquired simulcast rights during the first few months of its relaunch, while YouTube later added its own spinoff channel Showtime Online Universe in January 2018 (they started a trial run from August 2016 until then as 'It's Showtime Online'), alongside three digital programs And I Thank You, Hashtag Roadtrip and Donna What To Do.
 The Showtime Online Universe received a Silver Creator Award in January 2019.

-When the show returned, It's Showtime brought back its original competition format as a special segment while launching new segments for both audience and public viewers where they can win prizes and cash.
+When the show returned, It's Showtime brought back its original competition format as a special segment while launching new segments for both audience (Sine Mo 'To!, Pitik Bulag, Singing V, Arte Mo!) and public viewers where they can win prizes and cash (It's Call-Time!, Anne-Saya sa Japan!).

 The show went with addition of new hosts in the second half of the decade, with Amy Perez and Mariel Rodriguez in January 2016, and Nadine Lustre and James Reid in May 2017.
 Before 2019 ended, it was announced that Crawford, Garcia, Tai, Reid, Lustre, Atienza, and Joey Marquez had already departed from the show.